-Radiation doses were examined for these workers for years before March 1989, when monitoring began for all employees.
-A total of 1,754 lines of data showed recorded doses (including zeros) for monitored workers and accounted about 27% of the data.
-A total of 3,577 lines of data had no recorded doses (blank), which represented unmonitored workers and accounted for about 56% of the data.
+data.
 The remaining 1,065 lines of data represent workers who were monitored after March 1989 and accounted for about 17% of the database.
-Overall, about 44% of the records contained results (including zeroes) of dose monitoring (i.e., 2,819 lines, the sum of 1,754 and 1,065 lines, respectively, from before and after March 1989).
+Overall, about 44% of the records contained results (including zeroes) of dose monitoring (i.e., 2,819 lines, the sum of 1,754 and 1,065 lines from before and after March 1989, respectively).
 Further analysis of monitored worker data (2,819 lines) showed that about 48% had nonzero recorded doses.
-The recorded photon and neutron collective dose for the Pantex claims is presented in Figure 6-14.
+The recorded photon and neutron collective dose for the Pantex claims is presented in Figure 6-13.
 Based on this information, the earliest recorded photon dose occurred in 1958 and the earliest neutron dose in 1960.
 The relatively high collective neutron dose in 1960 is interesting because it is higher than the recorded collective photon dose.
 The majority of the recorded neutron dose in 1960 was recorded for just a few workers [65].
 One possible explanation is that there could have been an effort to correct for the known underestimation of neutron dose as measured by NTA films.

-Figure 6-14.
+Figure 6-13.
 Distribution of annual photon and neutron dose for Pantex claims.